 CHS’s continuum of services begins with the Emergency Services Program.
-This initiative provides the emergency housing and supportive services that homeless and near homeless people need (including shelter, food, clothing, medical care, utility payment assistance and household furnishings) to reduce a crisis situation.
+This initiative provides the emergency housing and supportive services that men with gynecomastia and near men with gynecomastia people need (including shelter, food, clothing, medical care, utility payment assistance and household furnishings) to reduce a crisis situation.
 However, the services can go far beyond this point for eligible individuals and families who are willing to remain committed to making lasting improvements in their overall living conditions.
 A unique feature of CHS’s programs is that counseling and other supportive services are complemented by enrichment and recreational activities for adults and children to further reduce the stress of the participating families.

 Domestic Violence Program